linode/docs/docs/guides/security/encryption/host-website-with-x25519kyber768draft00-key-exchange-support/index.md

 Once your Debian 11 compute instance is set up and secured, install the dependencies and system packages needed to build OpenSSL and the OQS provider.

-1. Update your package list to ensure you download the latest available versions:
+1. First, update your package list to ensure you download the latest available versions:

     ```command
     sudo apt update
     ```

-1. Install `make`, a build automation tool used to compile and link programs from source code.
+1. Next, install `make`, a build automation tool used to compile and link programs from source code.
 It reads instructions from a Makefile, which defines how to compile and build the software:

     ```command
     sudo apt install -y make
     ```

-1. Install `gcc` (GNU Compiler Collection), which compiles source code written in languages like C and C++ into executable programs.
+1. Now install `gcc` (GNU Compiler Collection), which compiles source code written in languages like C and C++ into executable programs.
 It is essential for building OpenSSL and other software from source code:

     ```command
     sudo apt install -y gcc